ianmcloughlin/emerging_technologies/assessment/tasks.md

 # Tasks

-Make sure to re-read the [assessment instructions](instructions.md) regularly.
+Carefully follow the [assessment instructions](instructions.md) to make sure you complete the following tasks in the correct way.

 ## Task 1: The Task